vndreiii/mpv-music/readme.md

 ### 📟️ 2.
 Get uosc

-Follow the official instructions [here](https://github.com/tomasklaen/uosc) or use my provided script which automates everything including getting uosc (Still not ready, work in progress)
+Follow the official instructions [here](https://github.com/tomasklaen/uosc) or use my provided [script](https://github.com/vndreiii/mpv-music?tab=readme-ov-file#-automated-install) which automates everything including getting uosc.

 We're gonna configure only one thing here which is adding a top bar to have buttons to minimize, maximize, close and a title with the name of the song.

-First access `~/.config/mpv/script-opts/uosc.conf` with any editor and search for `top_bar=` set it from no-border to **always**, and voilà, top bar.
+First access `$HOME/Distroboxes/mpv/.config/mpv/script-opts/uosc.conf` with any editor and search for `top_bar=` set it from no-border to **always**, and voilà, top bar.

 ### 🗳️ 3.
 Get the mpv.conf